MarkvanMents/docs/content/developerportal/deploy/private-cloud-deploy.md

   1. For development of the app, for example acceptance testing, choose **Development**.
   2. For production deployment, select **Production**.
 If you select production, then you will be asked for the **Subscription Secret** which ensures that your app runs as a licensed app.
 See [Free Apps](mendix-cloud-deploy#free-app) in *Mendix Cloud* for the differences between free/test apps and licensed apps.

-    {{% alert type="warning" %}}Your app can only be deployed to a production environment if security is set on.
-You will not receive an error if security is set off, but the deployment will appear to hang with a spinner being displayed.{{% /alert %}}
+    {% hint style="warning" %}}Your app can only be deployed to a production environment if security is set on.
+You will not receive an error if security is set off, but the deployment will appear to hang with a spinner being displayed.{{% /alert %}

 5. Click **Next**.